fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://blog.oversecured.com/Android-security-checklist-webview/">-Android security checklist: WebView</a>

 <a href="https://www.eff.org/deeplinks/2022/04/mobile-mitm-intercepting-your-android-app-traffic-go">-Mobile MitM: Intercepting your Android App Traffic On the Go</a>

+<a href="https://blog.nviso.eu/2022/08/18/intercept-flutter-traffic-on-ios-and-android-http-https-dio-pinning/">-Intercept Flutter traffic on iOS and Android (HTTP/HTTPS/Dio Pinning)</a>

 <a href="https://blog.oversecured.com/Android-security-checklist-theft-of-arbitrary-files/">-Android security checklist: theft of arbitrary files</a>